rainroomcreative/pmg/README.md

 ## Bug Reporting

-If a bug has been encountered please use the following link to report it: [Bug Report](https://forms.gle/uDs1jNctE3mnqVKw9)
+If a bug has been encountered please use the following link to report it: [Bug Report](https://forms.clickup.com/14342969/f/dnptt-1504/SKODMWOWC2OI07C0A5)

 ## Roadmap

-At this time we do not have a roadmap planned for the project.
+ 1. Update site copy content
+ 2. Fix onboarding form UI